 Rural areas, particularly in the north and north eastern parts of Kenya, occasionally experience cattle rustling, banditry and ethnic clashes.
 Foreigners are not usually the target of localised violence and banditry, but you should take great care in the north and northeast.

 The Government of Kenya has imposed a dusk-to-dawn curfew in parts of Turkana, West Pokot, Elgeyo Marakwet, Baringo, Laikipia, and Samburu counties.
 British nationals travelling in these areas should adhere to local security measures and exercise caution.

 Although the border with Somalia has officially been closed since 2007, crossings take place frequently.
 Landmines have been used in attacks around Moyale, close to the main A2 road south.
 Vehicles crossing the Kenya-Ethiopia border at this point should stay on the A2.
 Avoid staying at the rest house at Sololo - travel directly to Marsabit Town before breaking the journey.

 As a result of previous armed clashes in the area of Mount Elgon in western Kenya next to the Ugandan border, a large security presence remains and further incidents are possible.
 Seek local advice before you set off.

+Monitor local media and take care in all remote areas.
 A Safety and Communication Centre operated by the Kenya Tourism Federation gives up to the minute tourist advice as well as providing help in an emergency.
 You can contact the Centre on +254 20 800100 or by e-mail to: firstname.lastname@example.org